ordovician/Zacktron-33/README.md

 ## Challenges in Implementation
 Script language style implementation and thinking don't work well in Zig, you got to think more like a C programmer which take me a bit time getting used to after a long time with Julia.

-- When an if-statement needs curly brances and not is often not obvious to me.
+- When an if-statement needs curly braces and not is often not obvious to me.
 There seems to be some difference between the usage of expressions and statements.

 - Likewise switch statement can be used as a statement or an expression.
 When used as an expression you need a semicolon at the end.